OMNI-SLO-Monitoring/database-service/database-service/README.md

 # Request types

 There are different request types at different endpoints.
 The endpoint is specified after localhost:3000/request-handler/[endpoint].
-The semantic response type (correct/incorrect) can be adjusted in the UI of the database service [frontend port].
+The semantic response type (correct/incorrect) can be adjusted in the UI of the database service at localhost:4000.
 A semantically incorrect response will either contain a simple string or a number in the case of GET requests and dissimilar status codes in the case of POST requests.

 Endpoints: